Open Interest

 tracks the total number of outstanding derivative contracts, either options or unsettled futures.

-It measures held positions, not turnover — the same dollar of OI can sit unchanged for months while billions in volume passes through it. - What is the difference between open interest and volume?
+It is a stock of held positioning, so the same dollar of OI can sit unchanged for months while billions in turnover passes through it. - What is the difference between open interest and volume?

-- Open interest is a stock measured at an instant; volume is a flow measured over an interval.
-A market with $30B OI and $50B daily volume is differently leveraged than one with $30B OI and $200B daily volume — the second has a much higher turnover ratio implying short-duration speculation, the first implying held positioning.
-They answer different questions, and most explainers conflate them.
+- Open interest is a level measured at an instant; volume is a flow measured over an interval.
+A book with $30B OI and $50B daily volume is positioned differently from one with $30B OI and $200B daily volume — the second turns over its positioning four times a day, the first holds it.
+In a flush the two diverge violently: OI falls as positions close while volume spikes because every closure is itself a trade.

 - Is rising open interest bullish?